Buying Life Insurance When You Have a Heart Murmur

 Applying with the right life insurance company makes a huge difference, especially if you have a health issue such as a heart murmur.
 All insurance companies view heart murmurs differently, and a handful of top-rated companies may be able to save you up to 73% on the cost of your coverage

-At JRC Insurance Group, we specialize in “high risk cases,” working with over 40 top-rated life insurance carriers to find coverage for those who need it most.
-We’ll help you find the lowest priced policy on the market, and walk you through the approval process step by step.
+At JRC Insurance Group, we specialize in “high risk cases,” working with 63 top-rated life insurance carriers to find coverage for those who need it most.
+We’ll help you find the lowest-priced policy on the market, and walk you through the approval process step by step.